Fanta0990/WHSTechNotes/journal.md

 # February 18, 2025
 The most intresting thing i learned last week was Trinity was alive because she finally came back to school

+# February 24, 2025
+Technology can be used to keep up with the youth's slang by certain youtube videos and just being on Tik tok.
+The benifits on knowing the slang is so you know what the younger generation is saying.

 # March 3, 2025
 | Name | Power | Challenge |
 |:------- |:-- |:------ |